matteowong/MatteoAndDimboShell/README.md

   * at the end of a list of commands running the same amount of prompts will be produced (you said that this was fine)

   * some character limits (such as being limited to 255 characters per line)

+  * sometimes when piping the buffer prints before the output

 Files/Function Headers: